lifebitapp/training-modules/Module-02.md

 ### Inheritance, Interfaces, Namespaces and Traits

-Create a new branch in your PHP Git repository called `advanced` and push your code for the following exercises there.
+Create a new branch in your Java Git repository called `advanced` and push your code for the following exercises there.
 Place all the following code in a folder called `advanced`.

 1. Create an inheritance hierarchy composed of six (6) classes:
     - Computer > Workstation